iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 ![Comparison of the mean self-recruitment values with mortality included implemented in the model](../figs/sr_mortality.png){#fig:sr_mort}
 ![Comparison of the mean settlement success values with mortality included implemented in the model](../figs/ss_mortality.png){#fig:ss_mort}
 ![Comparison of the mean distance travelled with mortality included implemented in the model](../figs/dist_mortality.png){#fig:dist_mort}

+##Discussion

+##Biological Model

+##Physical model

+It is hard to understand the differences in how the physical models affect the output.
+It appears, from the outlook of a biologist, to be a fairly mature field, therefore most differences are believed to be in the meso- and sub-scale resolution of ocean circulation (*find a paper to support this statement, its a bit pie in the sky*).
+The strong embrace of open circulation models is encouraging for field.

 ## Future directions